The Smokey Bear Show: Opening

-The theme song tells a brief summary of the bear's history: he was saved as a cub from a forest fire in New Mexico by a ranger, who named him Smokey and brought him to Washington, D.C.
-There, he became a ranger, and we see him don a ranger hat and grab his trusty shovel as he grows to a full size, adult bear.
+The theme song, written by Jules Bass and Maury Laws, tells a brief summary of the bear's history: he was saved as a cub from a forest fire in New Mexico by a ranger, who named him Smokey and brought him to Washington, D.C.
+There, he became a ranger, and we see him wear a ranger hat and grab his trusty shovel as he grows to a full size, adult bear.
 Traveling through the city in a parade, he heads for the woods with an important job to do.

 This reflects the true story of a real bear cub who was rescued from the May 1950 Capitan Gap Fire in New Mexico.
 That cub was named Smokey after the already existing ad campaign, which began in 1944.
 New Mexico Department of Game and Fish Ranger Ray Bell and his family adopted the cub, and nursed him back to health, with the help of a veterinarian.
 The story was picked up by the national news service, and upon regaining his health, the bear was taken to the National Zoo in Washington and designated the "living symbol" of Smokey Bear.

 Description

 Each episode contains three cartoons: two featuring Smokey as an adult bear, with the middle cartoon showing Smokey in his cub days titled "Smokey Bear's Album."

-Smokey lives in the forest with his neighbors: Floyd the fox, Benny the rabbit, Bessie the pig, Hiram the snake, Mayor Owl, Freddy Fume, the skunk, Smokey's cousin Griz, and Gabby the mountain lion.
+Smokey lives in the forest with his neighbors: Floyd the fox, Benny the hare, Bessie Boar, Hiram the snake, Mayor Owl, Freddy Fume, the skunk, Smokey's cousin Griz, and Gabby the cougar.
 He often has to remind his friends about the principles of fire safety, and the show also stresses other conservation themes.
+Smokey's original catchphrase was "care will prevent 9 out of 10 Forest fires".

+Smokey's impact

+A large part of Smokey Bear's image has come mainly from his campaigns with the U.S Forest Service originating in the 1940s.
+The Smokey Bear Show was a large part in connecting with influential youth.
+The show, though short in its lifetime, can be looked at as the start of a cultural bridge for Smokey Bear to become a symbol to kids and adults across the United States.
+An article states that "Smokey Bear has made appearances at events, schools, and community gatherings to spread awareness about the importance of preventing wildfires".
+In the 1960's traction for wildlife problems were becoming widespread and the smokey the bear show was pivotal for educating the youth on such problems.
+While the show contributed to long-term wildfire suppression efforts, this suppression eventually resulted in forest fires that are now more prone to being highly flammable.
+The absence of regular, low-intensity fires allowed for the accumulation of fuel, which, when ignited, can lead to more intense and destructive forest fires.